Leandr0SmS/FreeCodeCamp-projects/README.md

 ## Description

-This repo is for learning purpose and contains some projects I did in FreeCodeCamp courses.
+This repo is for learning purpose and contains some projects of FreeCodeCamp courses.

 ## Help